lanceengland/lanceengland.github.io/about.md

-# About
+# About Lance England

-My name is Lance England and I’m a Microsoft Certified Azure Solutions Architect, Azure Administrator, and Power BI Data Analyst.
-My current role is Senior Consultant at [Improving](https://improvingatlanta.com/) doing system integration work in the health care sector.
-Other industry experience includes manufacturing, property rentals, and non-profit.
-I graduated from Georgia State University majoring in Computer Information Systems.
+I’m a Microsoft Certified Azure Solutions Architect, Azure Administrator, and Power BI Data Analyst.

+My current role is Senior Consultant at [Improving](https://improvingatlanta.com/) doing systems integration in the health care sector.
+In the past I've been on Business Intelligence teams at both a Fortune 100 company and a internet-based property rental company, and served as Director of Technology for a non-profit.
+I have a Computer Information Systems degree from Georgia State University.

 ![Lance England profile picture](/assets/img/lance_england.jpg)